EternityX/zInjector/README.md

 # zInjector
-A command-line utility for injecting dynamic link libraries into external processes.
+A command-line utility for injecting x86 dynamic link libraries (DLL) into external processes.

 # Building
 Open 'zInjector.sln' in Visual Studio and build the solution in Release mode to create zInjector.exe.